 This service area encompasses work programs designed to support and enhance local community and economic development and revitalization efforts.
 They combine grants, technical assistance, design assistance, market development and branding, capacity building, leadership development, strategic community development, and training initiatives.
 The Community Development Division provides these resources to local partners to carry out revitalization and community and economic development activities.
 These activities target distressed rural and urban areas of Virginia, where needs are the greatest.
 Training and technical assistance are focused on helping communities and regions better understand available resources and learn how to effectively use these resources to address local issues.
 Specific programmatic efforts provide placed-based and economic development capacity building technical assistance.
-These include the Building Collaborative Communities (BCC) program, Community Development Block Grant (CDBG) program administration, Appalachian Regional Commission (ARC) program administration, the Industrial Revitalization Fund (IRF), the Building Entrepreneurial Economies program (BEE), the Indoor Plumbing and Rehabilitation program (IPR), regional water and wastewater construction programs (i.e. Southwest Virginia Infrastructure Construction Fund, Southeast Rural Community Assistance Project [SERCAP], etc.) the Virginia Main Street program (VMS), the Virginia Individual Development Accounts program (VIDA), the Neighborhood Stabilization Program (NSP) and the ongoing Trust Stabilization Program (TSP).
-Dedicated resources also support asset-based development initiatives, such as the Southwest Virginia Cultural Heritage initiatives that include the Crooked Road, Heartwood, 'Round the Mountain, Appalachian Spring, as well as the Southern Virginia's Creative Economies, the Clinch River Valley Initiative, The Oyster Trail Initiative and Fields of Gold.
+These include the Community Development Block Grant (CDBG) program, Appalachian Regional Commission (ARC) program, the Industrial Revitalization Fund (IRF), the Indoor Plumbing and Rehabilitation program (IPR), regional water and wastewater construction programs (i.e. Southwest Virginia Infrastructure Construction Fund, Southeast Rural Community Assistance Project [SERCAP], etc.) the Virginia Main Street program (VMS), the Virginia Individual Development Accounts program (VIDA), the Neighborhood Stabilization Program (NSP).
+Dedicated resources also support asset-based development initiatives, such as the Southwest Virginia Cultural Heritage initiatives that include the Crooked Road, Heartwood, 'Round the Mountain, Appalachian Spring, as well as the Southern Virginia's Creative Economies, the Clinch River Valley Initiative, and The Oyster Trail Initiative.
 DHCD continues to work collaboratively with local partners in the Shenandoah Valley region to support the development of a strong artisan network and to assess the viability of an artisan center.
 DHCD also provides support to the Center for Rural Virginia to help further its mission of fostering rural community leadership and promoting the attributes of rural Virginia.